nh2/nixos-vm-examples/README.md

 Contributions of more examples are welcome!

 They should be well-commented and contain running instructions for beginners (see the existing examples).

+## Usage

+Clone this repo with `git clone --recursive`, because it contains a submodule to pin `nixpkgs`.

+After switching branches/commits, run `git submodule update --init --recursive` to ensure the submodule is updated.
+Alternatively, run `./setup-git-hooks` to enable automatic submodule updating upon `git checkout` and `git rebase`.